DEFRA/apas-docs/docs/calculator/latest/en/pages/3-calculation-points.md

 When using the 'New assessment point' option, you can manually place custom assessment points by clicking on the map or entering coordinate information directly.
 Under the 'Point characteristics' heading, you can add custom heights and assign the points to a category (ecology, human health, monitoring or none).

 The method used to convert concentrations of oxides of nitrogen (NO<sub>x</sub>) to nitrogen dioxide (NO<sub>2</sub>) also depends on the sector group:
-- for the road transport sector group, the service uses the Defra NO<sub>x</sub> to NO<sub>2</sub> calculator (version 8.1)
+- for the road transport sector group, the service uses the Defra NO<sub>x</sub> to NO<sub>2</sub> calculator
-- for all other sector groups, NO<sub>x</sub> concentrations are multiplied by 0.7 to convert to NO2 concentrations, based on the Environment Agency's recommendation of assuming 70% conversion for assessments based on annual averages
+- for all other sector groups, NO<sub>x</sub> concentrations are multiplied by 0.7 to convert to NO<sub>2</sub> concentrations, based on the Environment Agency's recommendation of assuming 70% conversion for assessments based on annual averages

 You can specify a 'Custom primary NO<sub>2</sub> fraction (fNO<sub>2</sub>)' for each custom assessment point.
 This field is optional and can be left blank.
 Only expert users should edit this.